azimuttapp/azimutt/libs/serde-aml/docs/entity.md

   role_id uuid pk -> roles(id)
 ```

-The `check` constraint predicate can be defined as a function using backticks:
+The `check` predicate can be defined using backticks:

 ```aml
 users